Stillwater’s Rob Walker: The Technician

 Still Tuning Up

 But here's what The Technician may already know, even if it's hard to absorb from inside the music.
 The rooms these reunions fill are not concert halls full of strangers waiting to be impressed.
 They are class reunions.
-The people coming through the door in July have been carrying these songs for forty years.
+The people coming through the door this summer have been carrying these songs for fifty years.
 They know every note, and they love the men playing them.
-A slightly bent phrase, a moment where the ring finger doesn't cooperate, a beat that lands a hair late, none of that changes what those songs mean to the people in those seats, or on the dance floor.
-If anything, it makes the men playing them more real.
-More present.
-More worth the drive.

 The Quiet Through‑Line